Michael Clarke (cricketer): Return to international cricket

 After being dropped from the national team at the end of 2005, Clarke focused on changing his batting technique to tighten his defence and play with a straighter bat.
 He performed well in Australian domestic cricket and returned to the national team in 2006.
 His initial return came in Australia's first ever tour of Bangladesh in April 2006, but after this tour he was dropped again.
 He next returned to the team for the 2006–07 Ashes series when Shane Watson was injured and unable to play.
-He scored centuries in the second and third matches at Adelaide Oval and the WACA, he scored back-to-back centuries to cement his place in the team.
+He scored centuries in back-to-back matches in the second and third Tests at Adelaide Oval and the WACA which would cement his place in the team.

 Clarke then helped Australia retain the 2007 Cricket World Cup in the West Indies where they did not lose a game.
 After Damien Martyn's retirement he was elevated to number five in the batting line up.
 He had a superb tournament making four 50s including a 92 and a 93* against the Netherlands and South Africa.
 He also made an unbeaten 60 against South Africa in the semi-final to guide Australia into the final at Barbados, against Sri Lanka.
-He was named as 12th man in the 'Team of the Tournament' by Cricinfo for the 2007 World Cup.
+He was named as 12th man in the 'Team of the Tournament' by ESPNcricinfo for the 2007 World Cup.